bigwiv/Biopython-cn/chr17.rst

 You can also see how we turn the BLAST percentage identity score into a colour, interpolating between white (0%) and a dark red (100%).
-In this example we don¡¯t have any problems with overlapping cross-links.
+In this example we donâ€™t have any problems with overlapping cross-links.
 One way to tackle that is to use transparency in ReportLab, by using colors with their alpha channel set.
 However, this kind of shaded color scheme combined with overlap transparency would be difficult to interpret.
 The